tinymce/tinymce-docs/general-configuration-guide/use-tinymce-inline.md

 When in inline editing mode the editor does not replace the selected element with its own iframe, but instead edits the element's content in place instead.

 The distraction-free theme is responsible for rendering the editor lightweight inline mode.
 This is an optional more lightweight distraction-free UI for the editor.
 It provides options to quickly insert links, images, and tables into your content.
+For a sample view of this mode, visit the [Distraction-free Editor]({{ site.baseurl }}/demo/editor-dfree/) example page.
 See [Inlite Theme]({{ site.baseurl }}/themes/inlite/) for more information.

 ## Forms-based editing vs. inline editing